Apple slips as supply woes weigh on holiday sales forecast

 The phone has a higher average selling price than the iPhone 7 variant and brings in more money for the company.

-Apple forecast profit margins of 38.0-38.5 percent for the current quarter, below the average estimate of 38.8 percent.

-Its revenue forecast of $76 billion to $78 billion for the current quarter was slightly higher than the consensus estimate of $75.08 billion.

-Some investors, however, had expected a stronger forecast as rival Samsung Electronics Co Ltd (005930.KS) struggles to recover from a blow to its reputation after recalling its flagship Galaxy Note 7 phones due to fire hazard.
+Some investors had expected a stronger forecast from Apple as rival Samsung Electronics Co Ltd's reputation takes a blow from the recall of its flagship Galaxy Note 7 phones due to fire hazard.

-"Guidance implied iPhone units for December quarter in line with consensus, though expectations had risen into the print given recent Samsung news flow," Mizuho Securities USA Inc analysts wrote in a note.

-Apple shares were down 2.5 percent at $115.30 in afternoon trading, wiping out about $15 billion in market value.

 But Wall Street analysts were largely positive.
 At least six brokerages, including J.P.
 Morgan and Raymond James, raised their price targets on the stock.